-106. Part-time operators shall not be scheduled for less than three and one-half (31⁄2) hours work per day.
+- 116. Part-time operators shall not be scheduled to work more than: - a.
+Twenty-five (25) hours per week, or - b. five (5) hours on a weekday; or - c. eight (8) hours on a weekend day; or - d. four (4) days per week, for part-time operators scheduled to work both Saturday and Sunday. - 117.
+Part-time operators shall not be scheduled for less than three and one-half (31⁄2) hours work per day.
 An extra board may be established with part-time operators, but no part-time operator will be assigned to work left vacant unless no regular operators on the extra board are available.
 MUNI agrees that there will be no reduction in the regular operator extra board for the purpose of having work normally performed by regular extra board operators performed by part-time operators.
 There shall be not less than 100 straight part-time runs in total, and not less-than six (6) straight part-time runs per division.

-Section 11.6 Work Restrictions.
+Section 11.6 Work Restrictions

-107. Part-time operators will not be assigned to work on cable cars and shall not be assigned to vacation relief or long-term sickness relief for work by regular operators.
+118. Part-time operators will not be assigned to work on cable cars and shall not be assigned to vacation relief or long-term sickness relief for work by regular operators.

-Section 11.7 Benefits for Part-Time Operators.
+Section 11.7 Benefits for Part-Time Operators

-- 108. Part-time operators shall receive the same hourly rate of pay, including cost-of-living allowances, as regular operators, but shall not receive any allowance for split time.
+Part-time operators shall receive the same hourly rate of pay, including cost-of-living allowances, as regular operators, but shall not receive any allowance for split time.
 Part-time operators shall be paid for each day that they are required to report for work for the number of hours of work for which they are scheduled.
 Part-time operators shall be scheduled for not less than 3-1/2 hours per day.
 Part-time operators who report to work with no scheduled hours of work shall receive not less than 3-1/2 hours of pay each time they are required to report for work.
-Part-time operators shall be eligible for all other fringe benefits available to regular operators and shall be subject to all the conditions for qualifying for such benefits; provided, however, that eligibility and pay for holidays, sick leave, vacation and other monetary benefits shall be prorated using the ratio which the total of the employee's regularly scheduled hours in a bi-weekly pay period bears to the 80 hours which constitute full-time employment. - 109.
-The MTA will continue to pick up the employee's share of contribution to the applicable SFERS retirement plan for permanent part-time employees as follows:
+Part-time operators shall be eligible for all other fringe benefits available to regular operators and shall be subject to all the conditions for qualifying for such benefits; provided, however, that eligibility and pay for holidays, sick leave, vacation and other monetary benefits shall be prorated using the ratio which the total of the employee's regularly scheduled hours in a bi-weekly pay period bears to the 80 hours which constitute full-time employment.

+The SFMTA will continue to pick up the employee's share of contribution to the applicable SFERS retirement plan for permanent part-time employees as follows: